mashayo/fix/README.md

-# fix
-Curated Linux recovery strategies and fixes – kernel, file manager, and more.
+A collection of battle-tested, zero-downtime recovery strategies for common Linux desktop and system issues.
+Includes the Mashayo Kernel Recovery Strategy (KRS), Thunar default file manager restoration, and future fixes.
+Fully documented with live terminal simulations and automated scripts.
+MIT licensed.